Dekorg/TrackApartmentsApp/README.md

 # TrackApartmentsApp

-A small lab app, based on Azure Functions v2 to present some types of Azure functions:
+A small lab app, based on Azure Functions v2 to present some types of Azure functions to guys from ScienceSoft:

   - Http Trigger
   - Queue Trigger